We'll send you a newsletter from time to time. Enter your details below.

 Designed to help ambitious and entrepreneurial artists at an early career stage to develop their skills and creative enterprises in a supportive environment, the programmes offer access to shared workspace and equipment, technical and mentor support, business advice and occasional commission and exhibition opportunities.

-The Starter Studio Programme for Ceramicists is delivered from on of Yorkshire Artspace's large city centre studio complex's.
+The Starter Studio Programme for Ceramicists is delivered from one of Yorkshire Artspace's large city centre studio complexes.
 If you work with clay, want to join a thriving creative community and are looking to further your skills and professional practice then this may well be the opportunity you are looking for.

 The Starter Studio mentors are all experienced, nationally known ceramicists, including Penny Withers, Hanne Westergaard, Pottery West, Emilie Taylor, Sarah Villeneau and Brian Holland.
 With Penny WIthers and Victoria Dawes as stduio/kiln techniican.

 Sheffield is a geat place to live and start your new creative entreprise.
 It is a friendly and lively city with a population of approx. 700,000.
 Located on the boundary of the stunning Peak District National Park, Sheffield has great transport links (approx. 2 hours to London and approx 1 hour to Manchester, Birmingham, Nottingham and Leeds by train).
 It is claimed that Sheffield has more artists than any other city in England apart from London and this is reflected in the number of studio groups in the city and a lively cultural scene.
 Sheffield is a great place to get your creative career started and we are happy to help you find your way around if you are new to the city.
 Visit Our Favourite Places for more info.